harrisonlab/fusarium/assembly/pacbio_assembly_assessment.md

   done
 ```

-# 2. Assessment of the manually edited assemmbly
+# 2. Assessment of the manually edited assembly

 ```bash